 This section is about demonstrating why you need grant funding.
-Grants provided by this pilot fund are up to 100% funded by the taxpayer and are sourced from very limited locally devolved funding pots.
-Therefore, it is absolutely critical all applications approved for funding are able to demonstrate that, not only is grant funding absolutely essential, but that the grant provided offers strong value for money for the taxpayer.
+Grants provided by this fund are funded by the taxpayer and are sourced from very limited funding pots.
+Therefore, it is absolutely critical, all applications approved for funding are able to demonstrate that, not only is grant funding absolutely essential, but that the grant provided offers strong value for money for the taxpayer.